Fu-Man-Chu/Fu-Man-Chu.github.io/_posts/2022-12-22-Russian-Missile-Problem.md

 ---

 Like the average layman, I began following Michael Kofman's Twitter account after Mr Putin decided we should not enjoy the first spring after COVID.
-Recently, he shared the meticulous [work by John Hardie](https://www.longwarjournal.org/archives/2022/12/estimating-russias-kh-101-production-capacity.php) compiling the serial numbers of downed Kh-101 cruise missiles and from there estimating Russia's production capacity.
+Yesterday he shared the meticulous [work by John Hardie](https://www.longwarjournal.org/archives/2022/12/estimating-russias-kh-101-production-capacity.php) compiling the serial numbers of downed Kh-101 cruise missiles and from there estimating Russia's production capacity.
 I'll leave the military experts to educate us why those missiles are a big deal, but as an economist I can say: I just spotted a German tank problem in the wild!

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Interesting look at estimating Kh-101s based on serial numbers and batches.
 A different approach than trying to guestimate max engine production capacity for missiles. <a href="https://t.co/Rblumiigud">https://t.co/Rblumiigud</a></p>&mdash; Michael Kofman (@KofmanMichael) <a href="https://twitter.com/KofmanMichael/status/1605555833282011136?ref_src=twsrc%5Etfw">December 21, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-That is, we can use a well-tested method of statistcal inference to estimate how many units have been produced in total just from the serial numbers of a much smaller sample.
-British statisticians discovered this method during WWII to estimate the number of German tanks (hence the name), to a remarkable degree of accuracy.
+That is, we can use a well-tested method of statistcal inference to estimate how many units have been produced in total just from the serial numbers of units in a much smaller sample.
+British statisticians discovered this method during WWII to estimate the total number of tanks Germany produced (hence the name), to a remarkable degree of accuracy.

 <img src="">

 <sup> Source: [Ruggles, R.; Brodie, H. (1947).
 "An Empirical Approach to Economic Intelligence in World War II". *Journal of the American Statistical Association*.
 42 (237): 72.](http://cms.dm.uba.ar/academico/materias/2docuat2019/probabilidades_y_estadistica_C/GTP.pdf) </sup>

+So how does it work?
+I'm not going to go over the statistics here (click [here](https://web.williams.edu/Mathematics/sjmiller/public_html/math/papers/GTPv10.pdf) for a great explainer), but I'll